jagdishthakur904/samsung-pd-training/README.md

    - **Target Library** (also known as "Technology Library" or "Cell Library"): The target library is a collection of pre-designed standard cells (logic gates and flip-flops) that are specific to a particular semiconductor manufacturing process technology.
 These cells are characterized for their electrical and physical properties within that technology.
 Each cell in the library is designed to meet specific timing, power, and area requirements.

-   - **Purpose**: The target library is essential in the synthesis process because it defines the set of building blocks (cells) that Design Compiler can use to implement your digital design.
-When you perform synthesis, Design Compiler maps your RTL (Register Transfer Level) code to these library cells to create a gate-level netlist.
+   - **Purpose**: The target library is essential in the synthesis process because it defines the set of building blocks (cells) that Design Compiler can use to implement the digital design.
+When we perform synthesis, Design Compiler maps the RTL (Register Transfer Level) code to these library cells to create a gate-level netlist.

-   - **Usage**: You specify the target library when you start Design Compiler, and it becomes the basis for mapping and optimizing your design.
-For example, you would use a different target library for a design targeting a 28nm process than you would for a design targeting a 65nm process.
+   - **Usage**: we specify the target library when we start Design Compiler, and it becomes the basis for mapping and optimizing the design.
+For example, we would use a different target library for a design targeting a 28nm process than we would for a design targeting a 65nm process.

    Example command to specify the target library:
    ```